shubhpsd/githubfetch/README.md

 - 🔗 Creates clickable links to profiles and websites
 - ⭐ Shows starred repositories count
 - 📌 Lists pinned repositories with stars and forks
+- 📅 Displays a horizontal contribution heatmap to visualize activity patterns
 - 🎨 Uses color-coding to make information easier to read
 - 📏 Automatically adjusts to your terminal size